Putin Open to Peace Talks on Ukraine

-One drone shot down, two others crashed due to electronic warfare.
-No...
+Trump charged with obstructing justice in Mar-a-Lago documents case.
+Total charges against...

-Russian President Vladimir Putin has expressed openness to peace talks on Ukraine, stating that African and Chinese initiatives could serve as a basis for finding a resolution.
-However, he emphasized the difficulty of implementing a ceasefire while the Ukrainian army continues its offensive.
-Both Ukraine and Russia have previously set conditions for negotiations, with Kyiv refusing to concede any territory and Moscow asserting that Kyiv must accept the “new territorial reality” after Russia’s invasion last year.
+Russian President Vladimir Putin has indicated a willingness to engage in peace negotiations concerning Ukraine, citing the potential relevance of African and Chinese initiatives as a foundation for resolving the conflict.
+Nonetheless, he underscored the challenges in implementing a ceasefire while the Ukrainian army continues its offensive.
+Both countries have previously established conditions for talks, with Kyiv refusing to yield any territory and Moscow insisting that Kyiv must accept the post-invasion territorial changes.

-In a press conference after meeting African leaders in St Petersburg, Putin stated that there are no plans to intensify actions on the Ukrainian front for now.
-He defended the Kremlin’s arrest of critical voices, asserting that some individuals were harming Russia from within.
-The briefing also covered Moscow’s “preventive strikes” in response to an explosion on a Crimean bridge earlier this month, which Putin claimed was a “terrorist” act by Ukraine.
+During a press conference after meeting with African leaders in St. Petersburg, Putin clarified that there are no immediate plans to escalate actions on the Ukrainian front.
+He defended the Kremlin’s arrest of dissenting voices, arguing that some individuals were causing internal harm to Russia.
+The briefing also addressed Moscow’s “preventive strikes” following an explosion on a Crimean bridge, which Putin asserted was a “terrorist” act by Ukraine.
 However, Kyiv did not officially claim responsibility for the bridge blast.

 Amidst these developments, an African contingent had previously met with both Ukraine’s President Volodymyr Zelensky and Putin.
 In Ukraine, a rocket attack in the city of Sumy resulted in one person killed and five injured, while another missile hit an open area in Zaporizhzhia, causing two fatalities and injuring one person.
 Russia reported that two office blocks were damaged in a drone attack on Moscow, for which the city’s mayor blamed Ukraine.